 Parrots need a good deal of stimulation and daily exercise to keep them from becoming bored, so provide them with as much supervised out-of-cage time as possible.
 Spend time playing with them and their toys, teaching them tricks, or just including them in your daily routines, such as watching TV or reading a book.

-Setting up a play stand in another room offers a great way to give your bird time out of his cage and also gives him a change of environment.
+Setting up a play stand in another room offers a great way to give your bird time out of their cage and also gives them a change of environment.
 There are a wide variety of play stands available at pet supply stores and online, so make sure to get one that's suitable for the size of your bird.

 Tricks and Talking

 Many species can learn to talk to some degree, but that doesn't guarantee they will.
-You can increase the likelihood your own bird will talk by talking to him frequently.
-Talk to the bird while you are going about your daily routine and tell him what you are doing.
-Ask him questions.
-Tell him what you are feeding him.
-If you want your bird to learn specific words, make sure to use the same word or phrase each time, and make sure to use it in context or else the bird will just learn to mimic words.
+You can increase the likelihood your own bird will talk by talking to them frequently.
+Talk to the bird while you are going about your daily routine and tell them what you are doing.
+Ask them questions.
+Tell them what you are feeding them.
+If you want your bird to learn specific words, make sure to use the same word or phrase each time, and make sure to use it in context, or else the bird will just learn to mimic words.

-While some types of parrots are more prone to talking than others, each bird is unique and abilities differ from one parrot to the next even within a species.
+While some types of parrots are more prone to talking than others, each bird is unique and abilities differ from one parrot to the next, even within a species.
 Consistency is key to training, as is patience.
 Once your parrot does say a word you're training them to say, be sure to reward them lavishly with praise and a treat.

 Basic Parrot Care

-Different species of parrots will have some unique needs but overall the care and feeding of all types parrots meet similar guidelines.
+Different species of parrots have unique needs, but overall the care and feeding of all types of parrots meet similar guidelines.
 Owning a parrot is a big responsibility and you should familiarize yourself with all of their needs before taking one on as a pet.

-Many types of parrots are kept in captivity, and nutritional requirements vary by species so you should research the proper diet for the type of parrot you have.
-However, there's one thing all parrots have in common; a seed-only diet will not give your bird all the nutrients it needs.
+Many types of parrots are kept in captivity, and nutritional requirements vary by species, so you should research the proper diet for the type of parrot you have.
+However, there's one thing all parrots have in common; a seed-only diet will not give your bird all the nutrients they need.

 What Not to Feed Your Pet Parrot